spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-merchant-b2b-contracts-feature.md

 {% info_block warningBox "Verification" %}

+When a new merchant relationship is being established, there is a property called `CompanyBusinessUnit.merchantRelationships` in the assigned business units.
+This property should be updated with the data of the newly created merchant relationship.
-Make sure that, when a merchant relationship is being created, the `CompanyBusinessUnit.merchantRelationships` property of assigned business units contains merchant relationship data, when logged in as a company user of the assigned business unit.
+This update should be verified while you are logged in as a company user who is a member of the assigned business unit.

 {% endinfo_block %}